Yallungah Boutique Hotel — gardens and heritage exterior

 Where exactly is Yallungah located?

-In the heart of Orange, New South Wales.
-The property is seven minutes’ walk from the main dining precinct (Racine, Lolli Redini, Charred Kitchen, and other restaurants), five minutes’ drive from the nearest cellar doors (Philip Shaw Wines, Cargo Road Wines), and centrally positioned for accessing wine producers in all directions across the region.
-Orange is 254 kilometres (approximately 3.5 hours’ drive) west of Sydney via the Blue Mountains.
+62 Byng Street, in the heart of Orange NSW.
+The property is seven minutes' walk from the main dining precinct (Lucetta, Fiorini's, the Union Bank, and other restaurants), five minutes' drive from the nearest cellar doors, and centrally positioned for accessing wine producers in all directions.
+Orange is roughly 3.5 hours' drive west of Sydney via the Blue Mountains.
+See our Location & Distances page for every distance that matters.

 How much does it cost to stay at Yallungah?